How to form and use

 If he studies, he will pass the exam on April 23rd.

 Present Tense ------ Will Future

-It's possible but not very probable . . .
-We use the Conditional II to talk about the future situations that are unreal or nearly impossible to happen.
+It's possible, but not very probable . . .
+We use the Conditional II to talk about future situations that are unreal or nearly impossible to happen.
 We use the past tense in the if-clause and conditional present in the main clause.

-Colin didn't learn.
+Colin didn't study.
 He played football.
-It' April 22nd.
+It's April 22nd.
 Tomorrow is the exam.
-It is possible but not very probable that he will pass the exam.
+It is possible, but not very probable that he will pass the exam.